sunyj/petal/README.md

 ### Then what's the point of a pip wrapper?

-Petal is NOT a wrapper of pip, it uses pip for pckage installation and dependency query.
+Petal is NOT a wrapper of pip, it leverages pip for pckage installation and dependency query.
 Its distinctive features include:

-- It is designed to be an environment-as-code (EaC) solution.
+- An environment-as-code (EaC) solution.
-- It manages environments as layers.
+- Manage environments as layers.
+- Automatic removal of unnecessary dependent packages.
-- It supports environment delivery.
+- Environment delivery.
-- It's zero-dependency and zero-config.
+- Zero-dependency, zero-config.
-  - PEP 405 is built-in since Python 3.3.
-  - pip is automatically bootstrapped from the fastest PyPI mirror with latest version.

 ### `pip freeze` with `requirements.txt` is already an EaC solution, isn't it?

 It is, but not entirely.
 While `requirements.txt` provides a list of installed packages, it lacks the necessary dependency information.
-It's like a planar projection of a higher dimensional structure, which is insufficient for proper management of that structure.
+It is a planar projection of a higher dimensional structure, which is insufficient for proper management of that structure.
 In contrast, Petal tracks not only ***what*** packages were installed but also ***why*** you have them installed.

 # The Problems